reespozzi/ai-academy-platforms/part-3/task-2-cd-pipeline.md

 ## Objective

-Now we have code that runs some tests, builds an image, maybe some more tests, and pushes them to ACR.
+Now we have code that runs some tests, builds an image, maybe some more tests.
 How do we link it all up?

-Extend your CI pipeline to automatically deploy your application.
-Push to ACR and deploy infrastructure with Terraform automation.
+Extend your CI pipeline to automatically deploy your application image.
+Push to ACR and get started with deploying infrastructure with Terraform automation.

 ---